Phala-Network/phala-wiki-next/content/en-us/docs/phala-network/phala-network.md

 ## Phala Network

-Phala Network is a Web 3.0 computing cloud that supports data privacy while remaining trustless.
-Unlike centralized cloud service, Phala doesn’t own any server or data center.
-Anyone can provide permissionless servers into Phala Network, and because of a clever combination of blockchain and trusted execution environments (TEE), we can make sure the servers can’t be evil even when they are in an edge network situation.
-Together, this creates the infrastructure for a powerful, secure, and scalable trustless computing cloud.

 Many people got to know Phala because of its distinctive privacy feature and innovative “blockchain + secure enclave” architecture.
 However, data privacy is just one of the basic features mentioned in Phala Network’s white paper.
 Our vision is to become the world’s largest P2P computing network, that is, a standard decentralized computing cloud based on Web 3.0.

 Trustless is not only the first feature of Phala recognized by the community but also the cornerstone of Phala becoming a reliable distributed computing network.